 Information on fishery-related mortality of cetaceans in Hawaiian waters is limited, but the gear types used in Hawaiian fisheries are responsible for marine mammal mortality and serious injury in other fisheries throughout U.S. waters.
-Entanglement in gillnets and hooking or entanglement in various hook and line fisheries have been reported for small cetaceans in Hawaii (Nitta & Henderson, 1993).
+Entanglement in gillnets and hooking or entanglement in various hook and line fisheries have been reported for small cetaceans in Hawaii (Nitta and Henderson 1993).
 No estimates of human-caused mortality or serious injury are currently available for nearshore hook and line or gillnet fisheries because these fisheries are not observed or monitored for protected species bycatch.
 Commercial and recreational troll fisherman have been observed "fishing" dolphins off the islands of Hawaii, Lanai, and Oahu, including spotted dolphins, in order to catch tuna associated with the animals (Courbis et al. 2009, Rizzuto 2007, Shallenberger 1981).
 Anecdotal reports from fisherman indicate that spotted dolphins are sometimes hooked (Rizzuto 1997) and photographs of dolphins suggest animals may be injured by both lines and propeller strikes (Baird unpublished data).
-In 2010 a spotted dolphin (4-Islands stock) was observed entangled in fishing line off Lanai, with several wraps of line around the body and peduncle and a constricting wrap around the dorsal fin (Bradford & Lyman 2015).
-In 2014, a spotted dolphin (Hawaii Island stock) was observed hooked above the jaw and trailing 8-10 feet of fishing line (Bradford and Lyman in review).
+In 2014, a spotted dolphin (Hawaii Island stock) was observed hooked above the jaw and trailing 8-10 feet of fishing line (Bradford and Lyman 2018).
+In 2017, a spotted dolphin (4 Islands stock) was seen near Lanai with a band of debris around its rostrum, preventing it from opening its mouth (Bradford and Lyman 2019).
 Based on the information provided, both of these injuries are considered serious injuries.
 The responsible fishery is not known for either case.

 There are currently two distinct longline fisheries based in Hawaii: a deep-set longline (DSLL) fishery that targets primarily tunas, and a shallow-set longline fishery (SSLL) that targets swordfish.
 Both fisheries operate within U.S. waters and on the high seas.
-Between 2011 and 2015, no pantropical spotted dolphins were observed hooked or entangled in the SSLL fishery (100% observer coverage) or in the DSLL fishery (20-21% observer coverage) (Bradford 2017, Bradford and Forney 2017, McCracken 2017).
-Four additional unidentified cetaceans were taken in the DSLL fishery, and one unidentified cetacean was taken in the SSLL fishery, some of which may have been spotted dolphins.
+Between 2014 and 2018, no pantropical spotted dolphins were observed hooked or entangled in the SSLL fishery (100% observer coverage) or in the DSLL fishery (18-21% observer coverage) (Bradford 2018a, 2018b, 2020, Bradford and Forney 2017).
+Three additional unidentified delphinids were taken in the DSLL fishery, some of which may have been spotted dolphins.